 - fundraising activities

-- media arts projects; for projects that include both visual arts and media arts, please contact the program officer to determine the most appropriate program
+- media arts projects; for projects that include both visual arts and media arts, please contact the program staff to determine the most appropriate program

 - ongoing administrative expenses such as permanent salaries or rent